IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 When protected via a key, a metadata block will not be shown in the user interface when a dataset is being created or when metadata is being edited.
 Entries in such a system metadata block will be shown to users, consistent with Dataverse's design in which all metadata in published datasets is publicly visible.

-Note that protecting a block with required fields will make it impossible to create a new dataset via the user interface.
+Note that protecting a block with required fields, or using a template with an entry in a protected block, will make it impossible to create a new dataset via the user interface.
 Also note that for this reason protecting the citation metadatablock is not recommended.
 (Creating a dataset also automatically sets the date of deposit field in the citation block, which would be prohibited if the citation block is protected.)

 To remove proted status and return a block to working normally, remove the associated key.